 - completing and filing the statement of capital form at Companies House and creating share certificates; and

 - applying for tax certificates from HMRC (Forms SEIS1) in order that the investors can claim their tax reliefs.

-We offer a free initial consultation about your proposed fundraising, while we produce and submit SEIS (or EIS) advance assurance applications for a fixed fee of £350 inc. VAT.
+We offer a free initial 20 minute consultation about your proposed fundraising, while we produce and submit SEIS (and/or EIS) advance assurance applications on your behalf for a fixed fee of £500 inc. VAT.